Why Can't Beth Have Children? The Sterilization Tragedy

 Beth Dutton (Kelly Reilly) is the only daughter of John Dutton.
 She acts as the ranch's corporate shark, using aggressive financial tactics to destroy developers.
 Driven by childhood trauma and unwavering loyalty, she will burn the world down to protect her father and her husband, Rip Wheeler.

-What happens in Dutton Ranch Episode 1?
+What is Beth's deal with Beulah in Dutton Ranch Episode 5?

 Explore the Yellowstone Universe